 Spelling it "azygous" when referring to the vein is incorrect, regardless of...

-Spelling it "azygous" when referring to the vein is inco...
+The spelling azygous when referring to the vein is incorrect,...

 The azygos (venous) system is a collective term given to the H-shaped configuration of the azygos, hemiazygos, accessory hemiazygos veins and left superior intercostal vein.